METHODS OF HISTORICAL RESEARCH ON ARCHITECTURE

 Assessment methods and criteria

-Oral examination.
-The first set of questions tends to evaluate the basic knowledge of the program and basic ability to establish logical connections between topics.
-The second set of questions check strictly the criticism, the correct use of the appropriate language (fourth Dublin Descriptor), the ability to establish logical connections between topics and of reading the complexity of architecture (fifth Dublin Descriptor).
+Bibliographic exercise which tends to evaluate the basic knowledge of the program (first Dublin Descriptor), basic ability to establish logical connections between topics (second Dublin Descriptor), the criticism (third Dublin Descriptor); the correct use of the appropriate language (fourth Dublin Descriptor); the ability to establish logical connections between topics and of reading the complexity of architecture through a bibliographic and archival search (fifth Dublin Descriptor).